Is it worth using this service?

 The system camera records everything a delivery person does, and it is nice.
 The only thing they have to do is to deliver an ordered package.
 Amazon perfectly (or maybe not) knows who they hire, so any probable misconduct, which is recorded, will be punished and orders refunded.
 However, isn’t it creepy, when some random guy strolls around your house, maybe uses your bathroom, or checks out your underwear drawer?
 The sense of comfort will not be the same, and some people would feel unprotected in their own homes.
 A stolen vase can be replaced, but what is the exact value of “moral damage” and a sense of insecurity?

-And what if “disreputable delivery person” sees something smart at your house, and thinks something like, “Come on, it’s totally worth it”.
+And what if a “disreputable delivery person” sees something smart at your house, and thinks something like, “Come on, it’s totally worth it”.
 If such a delivery person calculates he will find enough things inside your house, how about the malicious delivery guy who likes what he sees inside your house and decides to game the system?
 Maybe he decides your stuff is worth the risk, he’ll just rip you off, and leave town.
 Who will refund this?

 - Hack the camera

-A recent “hacking camera” study, conducted by a group of programmers, has shown that the hacking an Amazon Key camera is not a big deal.
+A recent “hacking camera” study, conducted by a group of programmers, has shown that hacking an Amazon Key camera is not a big deal.
 They have proved that they can crack the system and disconnect the camera from the router.
 What does that mean?
 Firstly, a camera apparently will not be able to record video.
 Secondly, it doesn’t communicate with the lock (while it’s disconnected).
 And the worst thing about this is that the system won’t send a notification that a camera is offline.
 A user will see only the last image a camera has seen before the connection was lost.
 Like a spy or detective film, isn’t it?

 Next, a criminal delivery person enters a house, and nobody notices anything since the camera isn’t operating while the lock is opened.
-The person takes everything they want, and just walks away like nothing’s wrong.
-This scenario is even more “criminally-fortunate” than the one described a point above.
+The person takes everything they want and just walks away like nothing’s wrong.
+This scenario is even more “criminally fortunate” than the one described a point above.

 What can we say?
 We really hope that Amazon will take care of the software part of this kind of home security system, otherwise, malicious minds will use any possible security breach to rob honest people.